GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

+Gregory Kaighin
+Full Stack Developer HND Course
+Milestone Project 1
+February 2021

+Piano Lessons with Greg Kaighin website.

-This website is for my own piano teaching business.
+This website is for a real-world application, my own piano teaching business, to help increase the number of students I currently have.
 It's purposes are:

 -to help attract new customers and provide them with a means of getting in contact.
--to raise awareness of the business.
+-to raise awareness of the business among the general public, both online and locally.
+-to provide an juke-box type audio player to showcase some music from myself and my students.
--to provide an audio player and file downloads for content related to the business.
+-to provide file downloads of content directly related to piano teaching.
--to provide links to relevant external websites.
+-to provide links to relevant external websites, such as music examining boards.

+Based on user scenarios, and feedback from existing students and friends and family, the website is built with a mobile-first design philosophy, but it is responsive enough to look acceptable on large displays too, particularly the resources page, where a user is considered to be more likley to acess the site using a laptop or desktop computer.

-This design of this website is in part based on the Love Running website featured in Code Institute's Full Stack Developer programme.
+The layout of the 'ethos' section is based on the 'Love Running' website from Code Institute's Full Stack Developer programme.

-Two previous builds of the website can be found here #############.
-Much of the development of the CSS styling was done in these earlier builds, however it should be noted that the commit messages for these are not always clear.
-The version presented here is a new build with clearer commit messages.
+Two previous builds of the website can be found here #############, both of which consist of a lot of commit messages of varying clarity, as I learned how to build a website, and use GitHub.
+The third and final build presented here is put together more logically in sections and with clearer commit messages.

 The enquiries form is not yet functional.